boyd109/boyd109.github.io/blog/learning/tau2.md

 order: 2
 ---

-**edit**: I made these back in 2017.
+**note:** I made these back in 2017.
 I am going back in 2020 to update info/misinformation.
 These are just guidelines, be sure to ask your academic advisors for concrete advice.

 ## Marks matter... somewhat